seamapi/docs/docs/seam-bridge/connecting-with-doorking.md

 # Overview

-The [Seam Bridge](https://www.seam.co/seam-bridge) can be used to connect traditionally offline devices to Seam.
+The [Seam Bridge](https://www.seam.co/seam-bridge) can be used to connect traditionally-offline devices to Seam.
 This guide will walk you through connecting your [DoorKing](https://www.seam.co/manufacturers/doorking) unit to Seam via the Bridge.

 ## Connecting the Seam Bridge to your DoorKing unit